trevordevore/levurehelper-dataview/README.md

 createDataViewControl "My DataView", empty, the long id of stack "DataView Array Controller Behavior"
 ```

-`createDataViewControlWithOptions` will display a dialog with additional options. `pTargetCard` and `pBehavior` behave the same way as for `createDataViewControl`.
+`createDataViewControlUsingDialog` will display a dialog with additional options. `pTargetCard` and `pBehavior` behave the same way as for `createDataViewControl`.

 The modal dialog that appears has a couple of additional options: